matty-r/urChat/README.md

 - User right click options
 	\Mute (Does not display any messages or private messages from user during current session)

+=Update (11 DEC 14)

+* Added mute to right click menu for user, stop receiving message in channel or private messages

 =Update (10 DEC 14)